Various awards are offered to students studying Music and Performing Arts at CCCU.

-We are delighted to offer several non-refundable bursaries of £500, to be awarded to selected talented performers on entry to the Canterbury Christ Church BMus course.
+We are delighted to offer several non-refundable bursaries of £500, to be awarded to selected talented performers on entry to any of the Canterbury Christ Church Music and Performing Arts courses.
 In most years up to three of these prestigious bursaries are available.
-All those accepting a place on the BMus course are eligible to be considered for these bursaries, and the awarding panel will make selections based on applicants’ previous attainment and experience.
-A condition of holding a Canterbury Rotary Club Instrumental Bursary is that you are an active member of at least one of the University’s directed ensembles, for example: Symphony Orchestra, String Orchestra, Wind Ensemble and Big Band.
+All those accepting a place on a course are eligible to be considered for these bursaries, and the awarding panel will make selections based on applicants’ previous attainment and experience.
+A condition of holding a Canterbury Rotary Club Instrumental Bursary is that you are an active member of at least one of the University’s ensembles.
 These bursaries are funded by the generous support of local Rotarians.

 How to apply for a Rotary Club Bursary